Skip to Main Content

 Looking toward 2030, the creation of more expansive arts-centered interdisciplinary learning environments that enable exploration into significant social issues as well as innovation with new technological discoveries is essential.

-• In 2021 CFA created the Jim Spruill fund to support new works in the School of Theatre.
+• In 2021 CFA created the Jim Spruill Fund to support new works in Theatre.

-• Since 2020, BU Art Galleries has organized exhibitions featuring the works of Cey Adams, Laurie Simmons, and Josef Albers.
+• Since 2020, BU Art Galleries (BUAG) has organized exhibitions featuring works of major artists, including Cey Adams, Laurie Simmons, Josef Albers, and (in 2025) Victor Quinonez.

 We will: